Meeting People Is Easy: Reception

-Reviews for Meeting People Is Easy was positive.
-The film received an average rating of 6.5/10 on Rotten Tomatoes, giving it a 71% "fresh" rating.
-Reviewer Jessica Brandt of theshrubbery.com gave 5 out of 5 stars.
-Film critic Daniel Fletcher named Meeting People is Easy one of his ten favourite films.
-Troy Patterson, a critic for Entertainment Weekly, gave the film B+, calling it "an expressive mood piece creepy with cosmopolitan paranoia and bracingly somber bombast".
+Meeting People Is Easy sold more than half a million copies on DVD and VHS.
+It was nominated for the "Best Music Film" category at the 2000 Grammy Awards.
+It received an average rating of 6.5/10 on Rotten Tomatoes, giving it a 71% "fresh" rating.
+The reviewer Jessica Brandt of theshrubbery.com gave five out of five.
+Troy Patterson, a critic for Entertainment Weekly, gave it B+, calling it "an expressive mood piece creepy with cosmopolitan paranoia and bracingly somber bombast".

-Bart Blasengame gave the film four out of five, writing: "Instead of taking the usual tour documentary approach and dwelling on individual concerts or behind-the-scenes banter between the band, Gee's film focuses on the absurdity of being an important rock band in the current musical landscape—the shallow marketing of the band, the endless stream of redundant interviews, the blinding photo shoots and awkward television appearances."
-Kevin Archibald of IGN gave the film eight out of ten.
+Kevin Archibald of IGN gave Meeting People Is Easy eight out of ten.
+Bart Blasengame gave it four out of five, writing: "Instead of taking the usual tour documentary approach and dwelling on individual concerts or behind-the-scenes banter between the band, Gee's film focuses on the absurdity of being an important rock band in the current musical landscape—the shallow marketing of the band, the endless stream of redundant interviews, the blinding photo shoots and awkward television appearances."
+In Uncut, Stephen Dalton wrote that "this queasily beautiful tapestry of millennial unease was the Koyaanisqatsi of rockumentaries".
 In 2020, Pitchfork wrote that it "remains a cautionary tale" and wrote that the footage of the "Man of War" recording sessions was a highlight.

-The film sold more than half a million copies on DVD and VHS.
-It was nominated for the "Best Music Film" category at the 2000 Grammy Awards.

-Upon reflecting on the film years later, Thom Yorke stated "I’ve never really watched this since it was completed, I couldn’t because it would send me back down a mental hole that would take me days to recover from.
+Radiohead's co-manager, Chris Hufford, said Meeting People Is Easy was "psychologically honest" and that he found it depressing to watch: "Seeing that going on where there should have been pride and joy.
+I knew they were readdressing how they looked to themselves, each other and the outside world."
+The drummer, Philip Selway, said the film was the result of how Gee perceived the period, and that other times on the tour were "much lighter".
+In 2020, Yorke wrote: "I've never really watched this since it was completed.
+I couldn't because it would send me back down a mental hole that would take me days to recover from.
 But now skimming through it looks kind of funny, sad and alarming at the same time.
-I still recognize us all.
+I still recognise us all.
 But would have had some strong words for myself at this point."